Higher-derivative corrections to small black rings: Introduction

-Let us now consider the case in which angular momentum is added to the F1-P system.
+Now, we would like to consider the case in which angular momentum is added to the F1-P system.
 In this case, the degeneracy of string states was computed by Russo and Susskind in \cite{Russo:1994ev} ---see also \cite{Bena:2004tk, Kraus:2005vz, Dabholkar:2005qs} and references therein--- and the result is

 where $J$ and $W$ are the angular momentum and the winding number along the direction of rotation.